rabbitmq/rabbitmq-website/site/backup.md

 Messages are stored in a message store.
 For the purpose of this guide we will define "message store" as an internal store for messages, a single entity that's transparent to the user.

-Each node has its own data directory and stores messages for the queues that have their leader replica hosted on that node.
-Messages can be replicated between nodes using [queue mirroring](/ha.html).
+Each node has its own data directory and stores messages for the queues and streams that have their leader replica hosted on that node.
+Messages can be replicated between nodes if a [replicated queue type](quorum-queues.html) or [stream](streams.html) with multiple replicas is used.
 Messages are stored in subdirectories of the node's data directory.

 ### <a id="data-lifespan" class="anchor" href="#data-lifespan">Data Lifecycle</a>